Beyond Boundaries: A Comprehensive Survey of Transferable Attacks on AI Systems: Defense and Future Work

-\textbf{Attack Stealthiness.} The attack scenarios should be more stealthy.
-There is a balance between stealthiness and transferability in the attack design.
-Take an adversarial audio attack as an example, the perceptibility of adversarial audio attacks constrains the feasibility of attacks.
-For physical attacks especially, weak perturbations are often lost during airborne transmission.
-However, the perturbation can lead to noticeable noise, potentially alerting users to the presence of an attack.
+\textbf{Stealthy Attack.} There is a balance between stealthiness and transferability in the attack design.
+First, the stealthiness of adversarial attacks constrains the feasibility of attacks.
+For example, weak audio perturbations are often lost during airborne transmission for physical attacks.
+Large perturbations can lead to noticeable noise, potentially alerting users to the presence of an attack.
 Recent work has employed ultrasound to inject inaudible perturbations to mitigate this issue~\cite{zhang2017dolphinattack, yan2020surfingattack, ze2023ultrabd}.
 Still, either short-range access or prior knowledge about the target model is required.
-Another example is the adversarial patch, which shows transferability in the physical world.
-However, additional constraints are typically imposed to avoid being noticed in the physical world, which tends to diminish the attack's transferability.
-Therefore, an important future direction is to enhance the imperceptibility of the attack while maintaining the transferability.

-\textbf{Physical Environments.} The new attack design should consider more unexpected physical factors.
-For example, for the audio attack design, most of the existing attacks necessitate an uninterrupted scenario.
-Adversaries must play the malicious audio without any external interference.
+Similarly, adversarial image patches~\cite{zhutpatch, tao2023hard} are required to impose additional constraints to avoid being noticed in the physical world while keeping the attack's transferability.
+Second, dynamic physical factors affect the stealthy transferable attacks.
+Even though many attacks have high transferability for different victim models in the digital world, they are still very difficult to transfer to the physical domain due to dynamic physical environments.
+For example, for the audio attack design, adversaries need to play the malicious audio without any external interference.
 If the adversarial audio signal intertwines with the user's benign voice command, the attack will likely fail.
-Regarding the physical projection attacks, either the attacks use visible light or invisible light, they usually work in the condition of low illumination and short attack distance.
+Regarding the physical projection attacks, either the attacks use visible light or invisible light; they usually work in conditions of low illumination and short attack distances.
 Their attack success rate would be significantly reduced if the specific condition is not satisfied.
-Moreover, even though many attacks have high transferability for different victim models in the digital world, they are still very difficult to transfer to the physical domain due to dynamic physical environments.
+Third, it is essential to investigate the feasibility of deploying stealthy transferable attacks in real-world conditions.
+This includes exploring challenges such as constrained computational budgets, limited access to victims, and incomplete knowledge of system architecture.
+Such studies can uncover practical bottlenecks and inspire more realistic and stealthy attacks.